 The Chief Compliance Officer is responsible for the implementation of the compliance programme with the support of compliance officers in the divisions and regions.
 The Executive Board and the Audit Committee of the Supervisory Board are provided with regular updates on compliance activities.

-The core guidelines that govern the way we do business are set out in our Code of Ethics, which is binding for all employees worldwide.
+The core guidelines that govern the way we do business are set out in our Code of Ethics.
+It is binding for all employees worldwide and currently available in 29 languages.
 The Code of Ethics is supplemented by further guidelines on specific areas.
 Our Group-wide compliance activities focus on anti-trust law, corruption prevention, sanction and export control law, and data protection.
 When further enhancing our compliance programme, we also follow the recommendations of the United Nations Global Compact, as well as Transparency International’s Business Principles for Countering Bribery.

 Linde provides employees with information on the legal regulations and guidelines that apply to their specific activities.
 New staff members receive a copy of our Code of Ethics when they join the company, and they have to confirm that they have read and understood it.
 We also train employees on the contents of the Code of Ethics and other compliance guidelines in face-to-face training sessions as well as in our Group-wide e-learning programme.

 Employees who wish to report any suspected violations of legal regulations, our Code of Ethics or other guidelines, or who have questions regarding their implementation, can approach their direct line manager or department head.
 They can also contact a representative from the Internal Audit, Human Resources or Legal & Compliance departments.